 I'm looking for a gift that is somehow tree related.
 This hasn't been an easy search.
 Help! [more inside]

 I'm looking for back story on a somewhat disturbing photograph which was circulating around the internet around 10-15 years ago.
 Trouble is, I no longer have a copy of the file, and can't find it. [more inside]

+My wife recently sold an art piece and is having trouble figuring out how to ship it.
+It's four rectangular panels with dried leaves sticking out perpendicular in narrow rows.
+The leaves, while fairly sturdy, are thin enough that they need to be suspended without anything touching the tops of them to prevent them from being smashed.
+Pictures are here and here and here.
+Each of the four panels is 4"x24" with the leaves about 4" high.
+The border of each panel is 1/4" deep and 1/8" wide.
 We've considered carving out styrofoam, but the narrowness of the border dissallows that.
 The only solution we've been able to come up with is to wood-glue some more of the panel material into slots for the panels to slide into, but we're not sure if that is the best option here.
 Any ideas, websites, suggestions or insights would be very, very much appreciated!

 There is an artist that does these weird, hyper realistic sculptures of human-animal-monsters and I can't remember the name... [more inside]